22f3001673/TDS-Project1/README.md

-# TDS-Project1
+# TDS-Project1-GitHub API
-IITM TDS Project 1
+IITM TDS Project 1 (GitHub API)

 # Mumbai GitHub Users and Repositories Data
 - This dataset was scraped using the GitHub API to collect data on users in Mumbai with over 50 followers and their repositories.